 NB: no other depictions of the Carruthers Crests are registered, and importantly all recognised depictions of the Serephim on official Carruthers crests have heads.

-The blazon of the Carruthers Chiefly Arms are:
+The blazon of the Carruthers Chiefly Arms is:

 Arms: Gules, two chevrons engrailed between three fleurs de lis Or (Red shield on which lies two gold wavy chevrons, above and below which are situated three gold fleur de lis).